 At some point, there was an attempt to use the doorknob to open the door.
 If only there had been a lock, this would have been no problem.
 However, as we’ve discussed, the house has suffered a history of architectural failings.
 But it dawned on me that if they couldn’t turn the knob, they couldn’t open the door.
 So I fixed that too.
 I would hold the doorknob completely still as my family attempted in vain to pry me out of my sanctuary.
 Then when I heard their groans and muffled stomps down our fluffy staircase, I resumed my kicking with gusto.

-Like a lot of kids, I felt misunderstood, by my family mostly.
+Like a lot of kids, I felt misunderstood.
 I was creative and energetic, and people liked it, but they only wanted it to manifest in a way that felt reasonable to them.
 More and more, “reasonable” seemed a lot like being quiet and not having any interests or opinions.

 I really tried to live up to that standard, holding things all the way in.
 I became super quiet in school.
 There were a few weeks in Spanish class where I tried to control the volume of my breathing.
 Not the quantity, but the actual decibel level of my breaths.